-When valves are damaged, they often don’t open and close properly, which makes your heart work harder.
-In time, this extra work can weaken your heart muscle and heart valve disease can develop.
+Heart valves control blood flow through your heart.
+When valves are damaged, they often don't open and close properly.
+This leads to backflow of blood or limits the forward flow of blood, and makes your heart work harder to move the same amount of blood.
+In time, this extra work can weaken your heart muscle and may lead to heart failure (described below).
 Heart valve disease can also cause heart rate and rhythm problems and other complications.

 Causes: Heart valve disease has several possible causes.
 You may have been born with a valve defect.
 Your valves may have been damaged by coronary artery disease or by an illness such as rheumatic fever.
 Or, your heart valves may simply be wearing out as you grow older.
 Three common types of valve problems are: